BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 [BIP67](https://github.com/bitcoin/bips/blob/master/bip-0067.mediawiki) suggests a way to lexicographically order keys, so that they always generate the same multisignatures.
 ColdCard and Electrum are among the wallets that already support this.
 Of course, this can cause troubles on its own if you don't know if a multisig address was created with sorted or unsorted keys.
 Once more, [descriptors](03_5_Understanding_the_Descriptor.md) come to the rescue.
 If a multisig is unsorted, it's built with the function `multi` and if it's sorted it's built with the function `sortedmulti`.

-If you look at the `desc`riptor for the multisig that you created above, you'll see that Bitcoin Core doesn't currently create sort its multisigs:
+If you look at the `desc`riptor for the multisig that you created above, you'll see that Bitcoin Core doesn't currently sort its multisigs:
 ```
   "descriptor": "sh(multi(2,02da2f10746e9778dd57bd0276a4f84101c4e0a711f9cfd9f09cde55acbdd2d191,02bfde48be4aa8f4bf76c570e98a8d287f9be5638412ab38dede8e78df82f33fa3))#0pazcr4y"
 ```
 However, if it imports an address with type `sortedmulti`, it'll do the right thing, which is the whole point of descriptors!

 > :warning: **VERSION WARNING:** Bitcoin Core only understands the `sortedmulti` descriptor function beginning with v 0.20.0.
-Try and access the descriptor on an earlier version of Bitcoin Core and you'll get an error like "A function is needed within P2WSH".
+Try and access the descriptor on an earlier version of Bitcoin Core and you'll get an error such as `A function is needed within P2WSH`.

 ## Send to a Multisig Address